 It should be noted that even those not planning Black Friday promotions can expect a spike in traffic.
 Shoppers the world over will be scouring the web for money saving opportunities, landing on any retail website they can in order to find the best deal.

-So, regardless of your plans for November 23, 2018, ensuring you’re fully prepared to cope is essential.
+So, regardless of your plans, ensuring you’re fully prepared to cope is essential.
 The 12 simple checks above should help take the stress and strain out of your Black Friday planning & preparation.